 Possible Symptom or Side Effect

 |Pain||Take pain medications as prescribed.

 Both long-acting and short-acting pain medications are available.
-To be most effective, long-acting pain medications need to be taken before you feel the pain.
-Short-acting medications can be used at other times.
+To be most effective, long-acting pain medications need to be taken before you feel the pain and are used on an ongoing basis to prevent and control pain.
+Short-acting medications can be used for immediate relief.